 Some volunteer opportunities may vary from these requirements.

-If you have questions about the available opportunities or these basic requirements, Laura, our Volunteer Coordinator is ready to help.
+If you have questions about the available opportunities or these basic requirements, Laura, our Community Engagement Manager is ready to help.